The Rev. Shanea D. Leonard is new associate for racial and gender justice

 Leonard will begin her duties Monday, Oct.
 22.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Racial Justice

 Tags: gender justice, racial justice

-Ministries: Racial Equity & Women’s Intercultural Ministries, Racial, Gender and Intercultural Justice Ministries, All Women in the Church, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice, All Women in the Church, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries